BryanHaley/libchipgpio/README.md

 4. (Optional) Run the example program

-  `sudo ./example`
+  `sudo ./morse_example`

-  + Connect an LED to pin XIO-P7 and a button to LCD-VSYNC (with a pull-up resistor) for the example program.
+  + Connect an LED to pin XIO-P7 and a button to LCD-VSYNC (with a pull-up resistor) for this example.

+  `sudo ./toggle_example`

+  + Connect an LED to pin XIO-P7, a button to XIO-P5, and another button to XIO-P3 for this example.

 USAGE
 -----

+###chip_gpio.h

 Preamble: this library does require some mindfulness from the coder using it to maintain forward compatibility.
 Please read *and follow* the best practices section, lest the major advantage of using this library is lost.
+See `src/example/morse.c` for an implementation.

 libchipgpio provides the following functions to interface with the CHIP's GPIO pins.
 Include `chip_gpio.h` and link `lchipgpio` to use them.